electricimp/imp-central-impt/TestingGuide.md

 `--tests <testcase_pattern>` option of the [**impt test run**](./CommandsManual.md#test-run) command allows to select specific test files, test cases, test methods for execution.
 The syntax of `<testcase_pattern>` is the following `[testFile][:testCase][::testMethod]`, where:

 - `testFile` - name of a test file.
-May include a path. (**TODO**) May include [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) like `.*`, etc. The specified file(s) will be selected from all files which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration).
+May include a relative path.
+May include [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) like `.*`, etc. The specified file(s) will be selected from all files which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration).
 If `testFile` is ommited, all files, which correspond to the file names and/or patterns defined in the [test configuration](#test-configuration), are assumed.

 - `testCase` - name of a test case.
 Should be fully qualified.
 Test cases with an identical name may exist in different test files, in this situation all of them will be selected if the files are selected.